-I decided today would be dry enough to finish fitting the cat flap In the back porch door.
+I decided today would be dry enough to finish fitting the cat flap in the back porch door.
 I enlisted Colin’s help once again in holding the door while I unscrewed it.
 We laid it on the sawhorses outside up so that I could jigsaw across the flat side, which I thought would be easier.

-The drill was all charged up, and I’d bought an RCD and an extension wire for outside use, so plugged them in, them plugged the jigsaw in and tested the RCD.
+The drill was all charged up, and I’d bought an RCD and an extension wire for outside use, so plugged them in, then plugged the jigsaw in and tested the RCD.
 It seemed to work.

 A lot of faffing and unsurety with the jigsaw later, a piece of wood fell to the ground from the door.
 Success!
 I was a bit puzzled though: the jigsaw didn’t seem to want to go round the curves in the cat flap outline, but I thought this was the entire point of a jigsaw.
 I solved this problem by drilling more holes.
 It seems drills are crucial when it comes to jigsawing.

 Once the hole was made, we turned the door over so it was inside up.
 I fitted the inside of the flap in the hole.
 The inside part of the flap is the part without the flap itself.
 I drew the screw holes on the wood, snapping my pencil lead in the process.
 Then I got out the drill again and found a drill bit that seemed to be the right sort of size, and drilled four holes that I hoped were in the right place and that were perpendicular to the door.

 The instructions said to check the depth of the door and use either just the screws or the screws with adaptor things.
 I measured the depth of the door; the screws weren’t long enough.